 November 14, 2018

-How to Find, Fix and Prevent Wire Breaks in Your Hidden or “Invisible” Fence
+How to Find, Fix and Prevent Wire Breaks in Your Hidden Fence

 DogWatch® Dealers work hard to properly place and protect Hidden Fence boundary wires, and most customers go years without any issues.
 But wire breaks do happen.
 They are often the result of outside forces like weather, landscaping and small burrowing animals.
 Here are some tips to help you identify a wire break, repair the wire and avoid any future disruptions.

-First, an Overview of How Hidden or “Invisible” Fences Work
+First, an Overview of How a Hidden Fence (or an Invisible Fence®) Works

-The underground boundary wire is a key component of a DogWatch® Hidden Fence – or any other “invisible fence” for pets.
+The underground boundary wire is a key component of a DogWatch® Hidden Fence – or any other pet containment system for pets (including Invisible Fence® brand).
 The wire is connected to a transmitter, usually mounted in your basement or your garage.
 The transmitter sends a harmless, low level radio signal through the boundary wire, which is usually buried two to six inches underground.
 Your pet wears a special receiver collar that receives the radio signals.
 If your pet gets too close to the boundary wire, there is an audible alert from the receiver collar.
 If your pet does not retreat from the boundary, there is a brief static correction from the collar.
 With training from your DogWatch Dealer, your pet learns to stay away from the alert zone and remain within the designated boundary.

-How to Identify a Wire Break in Your Hidden or “Invisible” Fence
+How to Identify a Wire Break in Your Hidden Fence

 If there is a break in the boundary wire, you will hear an alarm coming from your DogWatch transmitter.
 If there is a wire break, the signal is interrupted and the fence will not work.
 If you hear this alarm, we recommend contacting your local DogWatch Dealer as soon as possible.
 He or she can then schedule a time to visit your property, pinpoint the precise location of the wire break and repair the wire.
 In the meantime, you can turn off or unplug the transmitter, which will turn off the alarm.